 From a practical point of view, the level of General Reserves is a better reflection of the financial strength of the Joint Committee.
-The level of General Reserves has reduced to $\pounds 985,794$ at 31 March 2023 ($\pounds 1,378,527$ at 31 March 2022) placing the Joint Committee in a strong position to deal adequately with any major challenges or contingencies should they arise.
-This was a budgeted reduction in order to return some level of reserves back to the participant councils.

-The General Reserves also contains some elements of expenditure on activities which have been delayed and therefore this underspend is earmarked to be incurred when those activities start.
+The level of General Reserves has reduced to £774,103 at 31 March 2024 (£985,794 at 31 March 2023).
+This reduction is largely explained by the continuation in the year of policy of returning reserves (£170k) back to the participant councils.
+The General Reserves also contains some elements of funding for expenditure on activities which have been delayed and therefore this underspend is earmarked to be incurred when those activities start.
+It is extremely important to maintain a sufficient and appropriate level of reserves in order for arc21 to be able to effectively service the participant councils, especially in relation to future procurement activities.